 - Resetting the product to factory default settings.
-See . - Connecting to a one-click cloud connection (03C) service over the internet.
+See Reset to factory default settings on page 57. - Connecting to a one-click cloud connection (03C) service over the internet.
 To connect, press and hold the button for about 3 seconds until the status LED flashes green.